LouisMattis/Milestone-Project-1/README.md

 # Features

-* The website is responvie on all device sizes
+* The website is responsive on all device sizes

 * Interactive elements